NamanGit45/Customer_Behavior_Analysis/README.md

 ## 🚀 Conclusion
 This project demonstrates the complete data analytics lifecycle — from data cleaning and analysis to visualization and strategic recommendations.
 It can be extended further using predictive models to forecast customer lifetime value or churn probability.

----

-## 🤝 Connect with Me
-If you found this project interesting, feel free to connect on **[LinkedIn](www.linkedin.com/in/naman-patel-4354a3200)** or ⭐ this repo to show support!